(continually updated, contact us with any input)

 In the Cultivation and Dry rooms of indoor grow facilities, temperature and humidity control can be used to help optimize plant growth, improve quality metrics, reduce microbial risk, and dry cannabis flower into a shelf-stable consumer product.

-This page will include the following sections:
+This page includes the following sections:

-System Options
+HVAC System Options for Grow Rooms

-Technical Notes on Loads and Control
+Technical Notes on Grow Room Loads and Control

 The types of rooms covered here are flower, veg, mom, clone, dry and cure/storage.